EMV Chip Cards Are Slow To Reach Gas Pumps

 The post The data imperative for credit cards appeared first on Accenture Banking Blog.

-, the arm for Sachs, wants to become the one-stop shop for many of your financial matters, except for one: &; at least for now. &;Our fundamental thinking on the credit card space is that there is a lot of innovation that is required.
-It is true that the industry has a [&;]
+#Marcus, the #consumer #lending arm for #Goldman Sachs, wants to become the one-stop shop for many of your financial matters, except for one: #credit #cards — at least for now.
+“Our fundamental thinking on the credit card space is that there is a lot of innovation that is required.
+It is true that the industry has a […]

 Bank Innovation